francisfan0/424final/README.md

-# Large Integer Multiplication: Naive Schoolbook Reference
+# Large Integer Multiplication

-This project provides a simple C++ implementation of the “schoolbook” (naive) multiplication algorithm for arbitrarily large nonnegative integers represented as decimal strings.
-It also includes a test harness that generates random operands and prints their product, so you can verify more advanced algorithms (Karatsuba, Toom–Cook) against a known‑correct baseline.
+This project provides C++ implementations of large integer multiplication algorithms using decimal strings.
+It includes both the “schoolbook” (naive) algorithm and an optimized Karatsuba method, along with a benchmark/test harness to compare their performance and correctness.

 ---

 ## Features

-- Generates random big integers of specified digit length (no leading zeros)
+- Randomly generates large integers of a specified digit length (no leading zeros)
-- Multiplies two decimal strings in $O(n^2)$ time using the classic algorithm
+- Multiplies two decimal strings using:
+  - Naive (grade-school) algorithm: $O(n^2)$
+  - Karatsuba multiplication: $O(n^{\log_2 3}) \approx O(n^{1.585})$
+- Compares and verifies both algorithms for correctness
+- Reports detailed performance statistics and speedup
-- Command‑line interface to specify number of tests and operand length
+- Command-line interface to configure number of tests and operand size
-- Plain‑text output: inputs and product for each test case

 ---

 ## Requirements

-- C++11 (or newer) compiler
+- C++17 or newer
 - Standard library headers:
   - `<iostream>`
   - `<string>`
   - `<vector>`
+  - `<chrono>`
+  - `<iomanip>`
   - `<random>`
   - `<algorithm>`